Credit Myths - The truth about Credit

 Does my partner affect my credit score?

-Do previous tenants affect my credit history?
+Can previous tenants affect my credit history?

 Your credit history will not be affected by the actions of previous tenants, the only information included is that which relates to you personally.
 It is also worth checking, however, that the information on your credit report is correct as any fraudulent activity or incorrect information may affect the credit score you are given by a lender or credit reference agency.

 Neither criminal records nor fines are included in your credit history.
-What will be included are county court judgements (CCJs) – which can be taken out by someone you owe money to in the event that you do not repay.
+What will be included are county court judgements (CCJs) or bankruptcy rulings - which can be taken out by someone you owe money to in the event that you do not repay.
 These will remain on your credit history for six years after the judgement is passed.

 Does salary or savings affect a credit score?